camptocamp/c2cgeoportal/doc/administrator/editing.rst

    mapfile.
 See :ref:`administrator_mapfile`.
 2. Its data should be in a PostGIS table, which should be in the application database.
-The PostGIS table can be in a separate schema though, which is even recommended.
+The PostGIS table can be in a separate schema though, which is in fact recommended.
 3. The PostGIS table should include a primary key with a sequence associated.
 The name of the primary key attribute must be ``id``.
 Example::